Rao-Varun/varun_profile/content/project/gamerbuddy recommender system.md

   ```

 ###  b.
 Generating a cosine dot product of given description and the description of the games in collection.
-   es in the collection to get the [cosine rank](https://janav.wordpress.com/2013/10/27/tf-idf-and-cosine-similarity/).
+   We need to games whose description are similar to that of the given description we need to get the [cosine rank](https://janav.wordpress.com/2013/10/27/tf-idf-and-cosine-similarity/) of all the videogames.
 The steps to implement cosine ranking system is described in implmentation of [search engine](https://varunsrao.netlify.com/project/gamerbuddy-search-engine/).
 Using that we will build a class that will perform cosine ranking system.
-We will build an object that genrates the cosine products.
+We will later create an object of that class to genrate the cosine products.

+Note that we all so need to get term frequency of terms for every videogame and also inverse document frequency of the term in the entire videogame collections.
+The steps to get term frequency and inverse document frequency is explained in construction of [search engine](https://varunsrao.netlify.com/project/gamerbuddy-search-engine/)

+The class for generating cosine ranking system is given below
 ```python

       from math import sqrt